 I first noticed Wren’s flat spot when she was a month and a half old (near the end of February).
-I was photographing both babies and she turned her head to the side and that’s when I saw it.
+I was photographing both my babies (Wren has a twin brother) and she turned her head to the side and that’s when I saw it.
 I then looked at her from the top down and noticed the flat spot.
 Of course, I promptly emailed her pediatrician who’s nurse basically just said bring her in during her regular appointment or make a sooner appointment if you feel the need.
-So, we went to her regular pediatrician’s appointment, and he suggested repositioning and tummy time (two things I had already known about and had been doing), and these “donut pillows.”
+So, we went to her regular pediatrician’s appointment, and he suggested repositioning and tummy time (two things I had already known about and had been doing), and he also recommended these “donut pillows.”

 Well … repositioning, more tummy time, and the donut pillows didn’t work.
-I saw no improvement and actually thought it was getting worse.
-So I set up an appointment with Cranial Tech in mid-April to have Wren’s head scanned and get their opinion.
-We decided to take Hank along, too, as a sort of test case because we didn’t feel like he needed a helmet and we wanted to see what these for-profit places would say about his head.
+I saw NO improvement and actually thought it was getting worse.
+So, I set up an appointment with Cranial Tech in mid-April to have Wren’s head scanned and get their opinion.
+We decided to bring Hank (her twin brother) along, too, as a sort of “test case” because we didn’t feel like he needed a helmet and we wanted to see what these for-profit places would say about his head.